Juphex/flutter_show_more_text_popup/README.md

 ## Usage
 First import show_more_text_popup.dart
 The given height and width are (partially-) ignored and calculated dynamically by flutter.
+The opacity parameter determines wether the widget has transparency.

 ```dart
 import 'package:show_more_text_popup/show_more_text_popup.dart';